deveshpradhan/momentum-privacy-policy/README.md

 ## 4. Data Security

 - All data transmitted is encrypted in transit using industry-standard protocols.
-- Data is stored securely and accessed only by authorized personnel within the user's organization.
+- Data is stored securely and accessed only by authorized personnel within the user's organization and by Momentun Soft Admin team for debugging purpose only.

 ---

 ## 5. User Rights

-Users may request deletion of submitted data or raise privacy concerns by contacting us at:
+Users may request deletion of submitted data with their organisation.

-📧 **support@momentumsoft.in**

 ---

 ## 6. Changes to This Policy

 This policy may be updated to reflect changes in app functionality or regulatory requirements.
 Users will be notified of significant updates via the app or our website.

+## 6. Reach us at

+📧 **support@momentumsoft.in**